mattbrepo/Chessboard/README.md

 # Chessboard
-Draw a chessboard (for calibration of a two cameras system for stereophotogrammetry)
+Draw a chessboard (for calibration of a two cameras system for stereophotogrammetry).

 **Language: Java**